 - It is no longer possible to use delta posting runs in the actual costing cockpit.

-This blog on the SAP material ledger/actual costing provided an overview of the key changes in SAP S/4HANA Finance to material ledger, actual costing, and transfer pricing.
+This blog on the SAP Material Ledger/actual costing provided an overview of the key changes in SAP S/4HANA Finance to the Material Ledger, actual costing, and transfer pricing.
 Several new SAP Fiori apps were described which provide enhanced capabilities including actual costing runs and actual costing cockpit.

 Editor’s note: This post has been adapted from a section of the book SAP S/4HANA Finance: An Introduction by Maunil Mehta, Usman Aijaz, Tanya Duncan, and Sam Parikh.